-Applying moisturiser is as easy as breathing, right?
+Applying moisturizer is as easy as breathing, right?
 We'd argue that we've all become so used to whacking it on, it's just as automatic as getting our O2.
 But the truth is a lot of us aren't doing it right, leading to many a breakout or dry skin problems that could be easily avoided.
-Whether that's choosing the wrong product or not realising that the stuff isn't working, there are a few tricks we've discovered that will mean your moisturiser will work that much harder for you.
-We've rounded up some useful insights from some of the world's biggest skincare experts about the five main mistakes we all make when applying moisturiser and how we can avoid them.
+Whether that's choosing the wrong product or not realizing that the stuff isn't working, there are a few tricks we've discovered that will mean your moisturizer will work that much harder for you.
+We've rounded up some useful insights from some of the world's biggest skincare experts about the five main mistakes we all make when applying moisturizer and how we can avoid them.

-Worryingly, if you don't use enough moisturiser, not only will you discover that your skin is a bit dry, you could also be increasing the likelihood of creating wrinkles.
+Worryingly, if you don't use enough moisturizer, not only will you discover that your skin is a bit dry, you could also be increasing the likelihood of creating wrinkles.
 According to dermatologist Dr. Whitney Bowe, MD, "when the skin barrier is compromised, which is what we see when it becomes dry, there's actually a low-grade chronic inflammation that occurs in the skin."
-This can then lead to collagen breaking down, which in turn increases the look of ageing.
+This can then lead to collagen breaking down, which in turn increases the look of aging.
 Yikes.
-Remember to apply your cream by massaging it into the face, under the jawline and onto the décolletage.
+Remember to apply your cream by massaging it into the face, under the jawline, and onto the décolletage.

-By that, we mean you're not cleansing and exfoliating your skin thoroughly, so your moisturiser can't sink in properly.
+By that, we mean you're not properly cleansing and exfoliating your skin, so your moisturizer can't sink in properly.
 Skincare expert Renée Rouleau recommends exfoliating, especially during the winter.
 "Often when the skin is dry, we tend to load up on heavier creams to compensate for the dryness.
 But dry skin means you have dry skin cell buildup.
 And the more you layer on the heavier creams, the more you are trying to rehydrate dry skin cells, which makes no sense!
-Instead, increase your exfoliation to remove the dry skin cells, and then moisturise the new skin cells, resulting in a moister skin."
+Instead, increase your exfoliation to remove the dry skin cells, and then moisturize the new skin cells, resulting in a moister skin."

-If you're looking for a gentle way to exfoliate your skin every day, try a toner like Pixi Glow Tonic (£18); it contains glycolic acid that will help remove dead skin cells, allowing your moisturiser to sink in better.
+If you're looking for a gentle way to exfoliate your skin every day, try a toner like Pixi Glow Tonic ($15); it contains glycolic acid that will help remove dead skin cells, allowing your moisturizer to sink in better.

 It's easily done and that's purely because it's not always clear what kind of skin you have.
-You can see a guide to discovering what type your is here and the kind of moisturiser you need.
-Birchbox has also provided a handy guide here too.
-Once you've done that, shop some of our favourite moisturisers below.
+You can see a guide to discovering what type your is here and the kind of moisturizer you need.